-The following post, by Dr. Kishor Uprety, is the fourth in the series of essays related to the entering into force of the 1997 UN Watercourses Convention (see links to all of the essays here).
-Dr. Uprety is a lawyer with The World Bank.
-He can be reached at aastha7 [at] cox.net.
+The following post by Dr. Maria Querol is the ninth in the series of essays related to the entering into force of the 1997 UN Watercourses Convention (see links to all of the essays here).
+Dr. Querol is an international law consultant with a vast background in international water law.
+She can be reached at maria.querol [at] gmail.com.

 Although the 1997 UN Watercourses Convention (UNWC) has finally entered into force, not one South American country is among its State Parties.
 Whilst Brazil, Chile, Uruguay and Venezuela voted in favour of its adoption at the UN General Assembly (UNGA), Argentina, Bolivia, Colombia, Ecuador, Paraguay and Peru all abstained.
 Paraguay and Venezuela were the only states from the region to sign the Convention, in 1997 and 1998 respectively.
 Nevertheless, neither has made any attempt to ratify it.

 Many arguments have been presented to justify this flagrant absence, mainly focusing on the concern of South American states regarding challenges to their sovereignty over water resources flowing through their territories.
 However, this is not the only factor to be considered when analysing the region’s position on this topic.

 South American states have a history of concluding international treaties to regulate the management of their shared watercourses.
 This long-standing tradition favors the implementation of specific mechanisms and international water law norms over more general regimes.
 While most of these agreements are bilateral, there are four exceptions: the 1969 Treaty of the River Plate Basin, the 2010 Guarani Aquifer Agreement, the 1978 Amazon Cooperation Treaty, and the 1995 Agreement constituting the Tri-National Commission of the Pilcomayo River Basin.